magneticio/vamp.io/content/documentation/tutorials/manual-releasing-cd-pipeline-k8s.md

   * Creating a link to the **sava-product** proxy

      ```bash
-     kubectl --namespace vampio-organization-environment get pods -l app=sava-product -o go-template --template 'ms}}http://localhost:8001/api/v1/namespaces/vampio-organization-environment/pods/{{.metadata.name}}/proxy/products/ie{{"\n"}}{{end}}'
+     kubectl --namespace vampio-organization-environment get pods -l app=sava-product -o go-template --template '{{range .items}}http://localhost:8001/api/v1/namespaces/vampio-organization-environment/pods/{{.metadata.name}}/proxy/products/ie{{"\n"}}{{end}}'
      ```
-  * Open the link in your web browser
+  * Open the link in your web browser and you should see the following output:
     ![sava-products/products/ie](/images/screens/v100/tut5/sava-product-products-ie.png)

 ### Release sava-product service
-At this point version 1.0 of the **sava-product is deployed but not released**, the deployment is healthy but receiving traffic.
-Since sava-product is an internal service we need it to be discoverable but it doesn't need a public IP address.
+At this point version 1.0 of the **sava-product is deployed but not released**, the deployment is healthy but cannot yet receive traffic from the clients that depend on it.

 #### Kubernetes Services
 Since we only have one sava-product [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) (Docker container) running, we could pass the IP address and port of that Pod to sava-cart but that would be a bad idea.
 Kubernetes will maintain the requested number of Pods over time but individual [Pods can be destroyed at any time and new Pods created to replace them](https://kubernetes.io/docs/concepts/workloads/pods/pod/#durability-of-pods-or-lack-thereof).
 So whilst sava-product will get its own IP address, that address cannot be relied upon to be stable over time.